 IFAL provides wrapper administration, custody, trading and settlement services to ILUK.
 IFAL procures these services from ISL.
-ISL, a wholly owned subsidiary of IHP, provides all other services to ILUK through Third Party Administrator (TPA) agreements.
+ISL, a wholly owned subsidiary of IHP, provides all other services to ILUK.

 A simplified diagram of the corporate structure as at the reporting date is set out below.